24 Incredibly helpful tips to save money on travel

 2. Switch between budget and luxury

 This is my number one money-saving trick.
-We will book hostels and cheap hotels for the beginning of our trip, saving a few nights in absolute luxury to the very end.
-It’s a great way to save money without missing out and, usually, the cheap places are the ones we have the funniest memories of.
-Like the big fight we heard through paper-thin walls in a Japanese hotel, sparked by a boyfriend’s inability to take a good photo of his girlfriend who was really, really upset about it.
+I will book hostels and cheap hotels for the beginning of my trip, saving a few nights in absolute luxury to the very end.
+It’s a great way to save money without missing out and, usually, the cheap places are the ones I have the funniest memories of.
+Like the big fight I heard through paper-thin walls in a Japanese hotel, sparked by a boyfriend’s inability to take a good photo of his girlfriend, who was really, really upset about it.

 3. Set a daily budget and stick to it